 Besides the color variance, did you notice all the triangles and rectangles in the photo above?
 (Remember this one, ‘cuz we’re going to talk shapes in just a bit.)
 Color is actually a form of light, it’s just different wavelengths bouncing off of objects and into our eyes.
 This is why lighting is so important in a food photo.
 Always make sure you correct your white balance in editing your photo so the rest of the colors in the photo look their best.

-Flowers are super on trend right now for food photography, and there a great way to bring in some contrasting color for your food if you’re lacking some.
+Flowers are super on trend right now for food photography, and they’re a great way to bring in some contrasting color for your food if you’re lacking some.

 The more contrast you have in your background medium surface (wood, cork board, marble, cloth, whatever) the brighter those colors will visually look.
 White or black gives the most contrast and will make the colors in your photograph seem brighter and give more visual interest.
 An art professor once told me that black is better than white for making colors look brighter, and I have seen some amazing bloggers who have adopted a black/dark grey background style with beautiful results.
 I’ve also seen some who use a bright white backdrop that are also amazing.
 The wonderful thing about creating art is that it’s an expression of you~ find your own style and brand by using the principles of color.